google/data-layer-helper/CONTRIBUTING.md

 ## Style

-Before submitting a pull request, please try to ensure that your code conforms to the [google style guide](https://google.github.io/styleguide/jsguide.html).
+Before submitting a pull request, please try to ensure that your code conforms to the [Google style guide](https://google.github.io/styleguide/jsguide.html).
 Above the style guide, we would like to keep this library small.
-Do  not write code that requires unneccesary polyfills.
-In particular, do not use for-of loops, rest parameters, spread operators, Map, Set, WeakMap, WeakSet, Symbols, or Generators.
+Additionally, we emphasize keeping the library small.
+Approvers may request changes to reduce binary size (e.g. when using a language feature would require a polyfill).

 ## Testing